msolo/iMavis/docs/help.md

 This can't solve homographs (***read** 'em and weep* versus *I **read** that yesterday*), but if that's a problem, let me know.
 It's not unsolvable, just harder.

-There is no requirement that pronunciations correction have much to with the orthography.
+There is no requirement that pronunciation corrections have much to with the orthography.
 For instance, you can also do:

 ```
 pepsi|coke